chengly70/SCDmodality/OBpsth/README.md

 plot_OB_psth.m -- script to plot PSTH segmented by modality (in paper), also within a modality segmented by drug preparation (not in paper but extensively in Craft et al. '23 JNeurophys)

+plot_OB_pcolor.m -- script to plot trial-avg spike count for a particular rat, showing all simul. recorded neurons.
+Nonlinear colorbar to see differences.
+These cells MATCH same recording as plot_aPC_pcolor.m in main directory.

 getShow_DecodeAcc_OB.m -- load single neuron decoding accuracy results saved in mat file IndOBdecode_varyWin_EB_0sSpon.mat (created by running indDecode_OB.m).
 Shows results in Fig 1C for OB.

 IndOBdecode_varyWin_EB_0sSpon.mat -- contains all single neuron decoding accuracy when using best possible threshold.
 Created by script: indDecode_OB.m